aditigargUM/NLPProject/README.md

 # Progress:
+Update [Garima]
-Update [Garima] You can download the requirements.txt file and create your own conda environment with it and run the ipynb or py files to see output on a small sample of eli5 dataset.
+1. You can download the requirements.txt file and create your own conda environment with it and run the ipynb or py files to see output on a small sample of eli5 dataset.
+2. You can experiment with off-the-shelf rag sequence model trained on NQ dataset
+3. You can experiment with rag sequence model base with custom encoder and custom generator

 So far I have generated a dataset that contains -